 Here are a few common calligraphy problems we all seem to struggle with.
 I know that learning calligraphy is a slow and intensive process.
 Please be patient with yourself, make sure you’re taking breaks, and ask for help.
-If there’s something getting to you that isn’t answered here, let me know.

 Get our posts sent to your inbox!
 Click here to sign up for our bi-weekly newsletter, Tuesday Tines!

 This answer was taken directly from a question someone asked me on Instagram:

 “When your nib won’t cooperate, how do you know what the problem is and how do you fix it?”

 My teacher Carol DuBosch said in the last workshop I took with her that there are 3 things to consider: nib, ink, and paper.
 The first thing that I check out is whether or not my nib is old or damaged.
 Damage prevents proper ink flow.
 If it’s a new nib, the protective coating needs to be gently washed off using a mild soap or your saliva (For more about new calligraphy nibs, read our article, “How to Start a New Calligraphy Nib”).

 For more about calligraphy nibs check out our article, “What is a Calligraphy Nib??“

 Sometimes the paper prevents. the ink from being deposited properly.
 There may be a coating on the page that resists moisture, which can be frustrating!
 Sometimes the paper’s too thin and doesn’t hold ink well, so it bleeds.
 Sometimes it’s the interaction between nib and paper.
 Carol showed us to gently sand our broad edge nibs to get them to grip the paper slightly.